Skip to main content

 If your parents/carers are in receipt of Child Tax Credit and or Working Tax credit we will need:

 • The latest Tax Credit award letter.
-This must be dated April 2023 or later.
+This must be dated April 2024 or later.
 ALL pages must be provided.
 If only partial pages are uploaded, this is likely to delay your application.
-An example of a Tax Credit letter is shown below.
+An example of a Tax Credit letter can be seen below.

 If your parents/carers are in receipt of Universal Credit you need to provide their last 3 monthly statements.
 We need to see the actual statements and not just the summary of payments.
 In order to obtain the statements you will need to: